Doctor Strange: Marvel 2099

+In the unified Marvel 2099 reality of Earth-2099, Strange was a member of 2099 version of the Avengers.
+She was among those who were massacred by the 2099 version of the Masters of Evil.

 Marvel Zombies

 In the Marvel Zombies universe, Dr. Strange is one of the last heroes in the alternative "zombie world" to be transformed into a zombie.
 He was last seen in living form as part of Nick Fury's resistance to defeat the zombified Marvel superheroes in the spinoff Dead Days before he and the rest of the surviving superheroes are later overwhelmed by the zombie Fantastic Four and turned.
 He participates in the multi-zombie attack on Doctor Doom's castle, in an effort to capture and devour the unaffected Latverian citizens inside.
 While part of a multi-zombie chase of Ultimate Reed Richards, he vanishes under a rain of cars launched by Magneto.
 However, he later resurfaces in Marvel Zombies 3 but with limited function as a result of Magneto's wrath.
 He is part of Kingpin's undead alliance and can only perform two spells, one of which allows viewers to see into other universes which becomes an essential tool to Kingpin's plans.
 Ultron kills Zombie Dr. Strange.